hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `run_tools_scripts_before_guest_shutdown` - (Optional) Enable pre-shutdown scripts to run when VMware Tools is installed.
 Default: `true`.

 * `run_tools_scripts_before_guest_standby` - (Optional) Enable pre-standby scripts to run when VMware Tools is installed.
 Default: `true`.

-* `sync_time_with_host` - (Optional) Enable the guest operating system to synchronization its clock with the host when the virtual machine is powered on or resumed.
-Requires vSphere 7.0 Update 1 and later.
-Requires VMware Tools to be installed.
-Default: `true`.

-* `sync_time_with_host_periodically` - (Optional) Enable the guest operating system to periodically synchronize its clock with the host.
-Requires vSphere 7.0 Update 1 and later.
-On previous versions, setting `sync_time_with_host` is will enable periodic synchronization.
-Requires VMware Tools to be installed.
-Default: `false`.

 * `tools_upgrade_policy` - (Optional) Enable automatic upgrade of the VMware Tools version when the virtual machine is rebooted.
 If necessary, VMware Tools is upgraded to the latest version supported by the host on which the virtual machine is running.
 Requires VMware Tools to be installed.
 One of `manual` or `upgradeAtPowerCycle`.
 Default: `manual`.